SunriseWasTaken/UX-Web/README.md

 - **Workout Library:** Access a diverse range of workout routines for different fitness levels and goals.

-- **User Profiles:** Create personalized profiles to track your fitness progress, set goals, and share achievements.

 - **Nutrition Guide:** Explore a nutrition guide with tips, recipes, and meal plans to complement your fitness routine.

-- **Activity Tracker:** Log and track your workouts, monitor your activity levels, and view progress over time.

 - **Responsive Design:** Enjoy a seamless experience across various devices, ensuring accessibility for all users.